MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/pull-server/pullServer.md

         [string] $NodeName = 'localhost',

         [ValidateNotNullOrEmpty()]
-        [string] $RegistrationKey, #same as the one used to set up pull server in previous configuration
+        [string] $RegistrationKey, # the key used to set up pull server in previous configuration

         [ValidateNotNullOrEmpty()]
-        [string] $ServerName = 'localhost' #node name of the pull server, same as $NodeName used in previous configuration )
+        [string] $ServerName = 'localhost' # The name of the pull server, same as $NodeName used in previous configuration )

     Node $NodeName